Topics: Programs and Degrees | Accreditation | Career Planning

 9. Some programs require that I have observation or volunteer experience.
 Who do I contact to set this up?

 It is suggested that you contact local facilities that employ occupational therapists and/or occupational therapy assistants (e.g., hospitals, nursing homes, rehabilitation centers, or school systems).
-You can find these numbers in the Yellow Pages under Occupational Therapy or Rehabilitation.
+You can find these numbers by doing an internet search for Occupational Therapy or Rehabilitation in the local area or by contacting your state occupational therapy association.
 These requests are made quite frequently and you will find most facilities accommodating.
 Be prepared to discuss your reason for the request and your availability.
 You are advised to call facilities rather than email them.

 10. How do I know which program is the best or has a higher ranking?